verrazzano/docs/content/en/docs/reference/vpo-verrazzano-v1beta1.md

 </td>
 <td>
 <p>
 (Inlined from <a href="#install.verrazzano.io/v1beta1.IssuerConfig">IssuerConfig</a>.
-Inlined comments are appended below.)
+Inlined comments are appended in the following.)
 </p>
 <em>(Optional)</em>
-<p>IssuerConfig contains the configuration for the Verrazzano Cert-Manager ClusterIssuer
+<p>IssuerConfig contains the configuration for the Verrazzano Cert-Manager ClusterIssuer</p>
-The LetsEncrypt issuer configuration.</p>
+<p>The LetsEncrypt issuer configuration.</p>
 </td>
 </tr>
 <tr>